santhosh-ssk/I-Bot/README.md

 # I-Bot
 ##Objective:
+	'''
-''' The Objective this project is to develop an application,that is capable of learning from others,and share it with others.'''
+		The Objective this project is to develop an application,that is capable of learning from others,and share it with others.
+	'''

-## Website link https://stark-brook-57528.herokuapp.com/, you can have a chat with the website link, but to teach the model you need android application.
+#### Website link https://stark-brook-57528.herokuapp.com/, you can have a chat with the website link, but to teach the model you need android application.

 ## Techknowledge Used:
 	'''
 		1) Python-flask sever
 		2) Python-Chatterbot
 		3) Centralized Mongodb database
 		4) wikipedia Api,google speech to text Api
 		5) Android,html,css,javascript,jqueryhttps://stark-brook-57528.herokuapp.com/

 	'''

 ##Usage:
 ###	Chat: